farmdawgnation/vain/README.md

 * **renderFileWith(preprocessor)** - Generates a rendering function that first runs templates through the `preprocessor` specified, then runs them through vain.
 The `preprocessor` above may be a string name of the module to include or an actual instance of the renderer module that you want to preprocess with.
-* **router(viewsFolder)** - The vain router, which will work for any HTML file under your viewsFolder specified when you create the router.
-Should be the last router in the chain.
+* **router(viewsFolder, viewsExtensions)** - The vain router, which will work for any HTML file under your `viewsFolder` specified when you create the router.
+You can additionally specify what extension(s) should be used for templates.
+You can specify a single extension as a string or specify multiple extensions with an array.
+If left unspecified, it will default to just checking for files with an html extension.
+  This should be the last router in the chain.

 ## Who am I?